What: Nomador connects homeowners with people who are willing to watch dogs and water plants in exchange for free accommodations

-Nomador connects homeowners and people willing to house and pet sit.
+Nomador is a house/pet sitting site that encourages both sitters and homeowners to sign up and create an account.
 The expectation is that housesitting is a barter arrangement.
 House sitters provide light work — feeding pets and watering plants — in exchange for a place to stay while they travel.

 Positives